jfasonntag/slides/sessions/basic-computing.md

 % Computational Economics: Computer Basics
 % Florian Oswald
-% Sciences Po, 2016
+% Sciences Po, 2017

 # Introduction

 * You can hit `c` on your keyboard to see a table of contents.
 It's clickable.
 * There will be working code on those slides.
 I invite you to copy and paste this into a julia session and try it out.
-* You need to be online to get properly rendered math (and your browser needs to support the `MathJax` plugin)
+* Your browser needs MathML support so see the math (not the case for Chrome.)

 ---------------